Hope Through Education

 These schools and scholarships provide education for children who have no hope of receiving an education.
 The schools are also used for churches, so the Gospel of Jesus Christ is proclaimed, not only to the students, but to their families as well.

 Please help us by praying and giving financially.
 When you give, you help change the course of history for these children, families and impoverished countries.
 Please send your tax-deductible donation to: Love In Action, P.O.
 Box 85, Dothan, AL 36302, and write "Hope Through Education" in the memo section of your check.
-You can also give online by clicking here.
+You can also give online via PayPal, Venmo, and the Cash App by clicking here.
 Thank you.

 They are waiting for us.
 Will we help?